Case Example: Knee Osteoarthritis

 Otherwise, why on earth would they cover something proven to be wrought with side effects and detrimental to your health?

-It also seems they choose to turn a blind eye towards the data showing the powerful effect of Regenerative Medicine treatments that have little to no side effects or negative impact on your health if performed correctly.
+It also seems they choose to turn a blind eye towards the data showing the powerful effect of Integrative Orthopedics treatments that have little to no side effects or negative impact on your health if performed correctly.

 Why is that?